More than STEM: how teaching human specialties will help prepare kids for AI

 While what exactly constitutes ‘human specialties’ remains contested, a research paper produced by the New South Wales (NSW) Department of Education in Australia gives a good overview of current thinking.
-The NSW Department of Education describes ‘21st century skills’ as encompassing nine areas: critical thinking, creativity, metacognition, problem solving, collaboration, motivation self-efficacy, consciousness, and grit or perseverance (see page 19 of the NSW research paper, ‘Key Skills for the 21st Century’, for a closer examination).
+The NSW Department of Education describes ‘21st century skills’ as encompassing nine areas: critical thinking, creativity, metacognition, problem solving, collaboration, motivation self-efficacy, conscientiousness, and grit or perseverance (see page 19 of the NSW research paper, ‘Key Skills for the 21st Century’, for a closer examination).

 There has been extensive research both about how to teach these human specialties, and why doing so will be particularly important in the age of AI.
 But there is not much guidance combining the ‘how to’ with the ‘why’ in order to provide sensible policy recommendations.
 Notable exceptions we’ve found are work by the NSW Education Department and the Organisation for Economic Cooperation and Development (OECD) project, OECD Education 2030.